Joe Mathews is Connecting California columnist and California editor at Zócalo Public Square.

 A fourth-generation Californian, Joe studies his home state and its politics, media, labor, and real estate.
 He is co-author, with Mark Paul, of California Crackup: How Reform Broke the Golden State and How We Can Fix It (University of California Press, 2010).
 His previous book was The People’s Machine: Arnold Schwarzenegger and the Rise of Blockbuster Democracy (PublicAffairs, 2006), an account of Governor Schwarzenegger’s first term and his use of ballot measures as governing tools.

-Before joining New America, he was a reporter for eight years at The Los Angeles Times, where he covered state and presidential politics, education, labor, and the city of Compton.
-Previously, he covered the Justice Department for The Wall Street Journal.
-He began his career in 1994 as a reporter on the city desk of The Baltimore Sun, where he wrote about urban issues and the environment.
+He was a reporter for eight years at the Los Angeles Times, where he covered state and presidential politics, education, labor, and the city of Compton.
+Previously, he covered the Justice Department for the Wall Street Journal.
+He began his career in 1994 as a reporter on the city desk of the Baltimore Sun, where he wrote about urban issues and the environment.
 His coverage of a down-on-its-luck neighborhood of former slaughterhouses earned him the incomparable title, “Bard of Pigtown.”

-As a Los Angeles-based fellow, Mr. Mathews examines California’s governing system and issues of voting and political engagement.
-He also serves as co-president of the Global Forum on Modern Direct Democracy — which brings together academics, journalists, activists and other experts on initiative and referenda.
+Mr. Mathews examines California’s governing system and issues of voting and political engagement.
+He also serves as co-president of the Global Forum on Modern Direct Democracy—which brings together academics, journalists, activists and other experts on initiative and referenda.